CF Montréal: The North Star

-The "North Star" or "L'Étoile du Nord" in French is a 5 ft high, 44 in wide, 1576 lb bell acquired by the 1642MTL supporters group as a goal and victory celebration.
+The "North Star" or "L'Étoile du Nord" in French is a 5 ft high, 44 in wide, 1576 lb bell acquired by the 1642 MTL supporters group as a goal and victory celebration.
 It was inaugurated on October 25, 2015, by Montreal mayor Denis Coderre where it was rung twice in a Montreal Impact victory against Toronto FC.
 Since then, numerous personalities from the sports, cultural and art worlds, including many famous Montrealers and others linked to the city have been invited to ring the bell.
-Amongst them, local media personalities Tony Marinaro and Jean-Charles Lajoie, Canadian women's national soccer team players Gabrielle Carle and Josée Bélanger, retired Montréal Expos pitcher Bill "Spaceman" Lee, retired Montreal Canadiens center Andrew Shaw, retired Montréal Alouettes quarterback Anthony Calvillo, mixed martial artist and former UFC champion Georges St-Pierre and many Canadian Olympic medallists.
+Amongst them, local media personalities Tony Marinaro and Jean-Charles Lajoie, Canadian women's national soccer team players Gabrielle Carle and Josée Bélanger, retired Montreal Expos pitcher Bill "Spaceman" Lee, retired Montreal Canadiens centre Andrew Shaw, retired Montreal Alouettes quarterback Anthony Calvillo, mixed martial artist and former UFC champion Georges St-Pierre and many Canadian Olympic medallists.

 The North Star is a symbolistic nod to the city's religious heritage.
-Québec is unique among Canadian provinces in its overwhelmingly Roman Catholic population.
-Its history steeped in religion, Montréal is nicknamed “The City of a Hundred Steeples” for the many church steeples that dominated the city's skyline prior to the emergence of highrise buildings and skyscrapers.
-While visiting Montréal in 1881, Mark Twain said; “This is the first time I was ever in a city where you couldn't throw a brick without breaking a church window.
-Yet I was told that you were going to build one more.
-I said the scheme is good, but where are you going to find room?
-They said, we will build it on top of another church and use an elevator.”
+Québec is unique among Canadian provinces in its majority Roman Catholic population.
+Montréal is nicknamed "The City of a Hundred Steeples" for the many church steeples that dominated the city's skyline prior to the emergence of highrise buildings and skyscrapers; the prominence of these church steeples was remarked upon by Mark Twain during his visit to the city in 1881.